haolam05/MiniSlack/README.md

 Update an existing message.

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Must be the author of the message)
 * Request
   * Method: PUT
   * URL: /api/messages/:id